silvacms/documentation/source/test/index.rst

 Writing a new test
 ------------------

+Tests are written using the Python :py:mod:`unittest` framework.

-All test modules should have the prefix ``test_`` in the module name, and be located in a ``tests`` sub-package of the package that you want to test.
+All modules containing tests should have the prefix ``test_`` in their module name, and be located in a ``tests`` sub-package of the tested package.

-Hereby a example of a functional test that need a Silva site:
+In a testing module, you can rewrite a test case like this:

 .. code-block:: python
   :linenos: